-In fact, the hardest part of starting to invest is beginning to think of yourself as an investor – whether as a real owner of publicly traded companies or even a holder of government debt.
+In fact, the hardest part of starting to invest is beginning to think of yourself as an investor – whether as a real owner of publicly traded companies or even a holder of various cryptocurrencies.

 You’ll want to take an owner’s long-term mentality toward your holdings, analyze what’s happening in the market periodically and make moves that look like they have a good chance of paying off, for example.
 Learning these lessons early – when they’re not costly – is valuable.

 While we normally think of investing as reserved for the wealthy, it absolutely doesn’t have to be that way.
-Students should consider how they can use investing to create and secure their financial future, even before they’re out earning a full-time salary.
+Students should consider how they can use investing to create and secure their financial future, even before they’re out building their careers.

 Here are seven ways for college students to get started in investing, from the super-safe to the bold.

 1. Consider starting with CDs or a high-yield savings account